ParallelCoinTeam/parallelcoin/CONTRIBUTION.md

 So long as logs concern themselves primarily with metadata information and only expose data in `trace` level (with the `T` error type) and put the really heavy stuff like printing tree walks over thousands of nodes or other similarly very short operations, put them inside closures with `T.C(func()string{})`

+8. `gofmt` sort the imports, and avoid whenever possible a package name different from a folder, unless you can't avoid an import name conflict.
+A notable example is uber/atomic.

+9. 120 characters wide

+We are living in the 21st century.
+It was already common as this century started that monitors were big enough to show 120 or more characters wide, 80 characters is just too narrow.
+Well, it would be even better if I figured out a way to make the Gio code not stack out to the right so deep but it's comfortable in 120 unless I have put too many things into one closure.

+10. Always put doc comments on exported functions.
+Put them on struct fields and variables also in the case that detailed information isn't already available elsewhere related to the item.
+Keep the doc comments to one line unless you really need to explain something that needs to be visible in the documentation.
+For the most part this means libraries and for the most part a lot of that is in independent repositories.